 Setseetso Matobako is passionate about effective teaching and the education of mathematics to disadvantaged members of society.
 This motivated him to pursue his doctoral studies.
 His current research interest is on improving access to mathematics for visually impaired learners.
 He is currently taking part in an ongoing development of inclusive education policy.

 Fernanda has a degree in Telecom Engineering and has worked as an analyst in a mining company in Mozambique.
-Additionally, she has been involved a social programme, using IT solutions to help other women increase the potential of their businesses.
+Additionally, she has been involved in a social programme, using IT solutions to help other women increase the potential of their businesses.
 Fernanda believes that the skills and knowledge acquired through her postgraduate studies will help her realise her future plans of becoming an entrepreneur who helps to empower other women to take leading roles in business.

 Justice is a Constitutional Law student from Zimbabwe who specialises in the development of the law to promote open and just societies that are founded on social and economic justice.
 Through his PhD thesis, Justice is examining constitutional mechanisms which can be used as an alternative to enforce the right to adequate housing, even though the Constitution of Zimbabwe does not specifically outline such a right for everyone.